Plumbing and Drainage

-Applications to council for most regulated plumbing and drainage work use the Queensland State government Plumbing and Drainage Act 2002 forms, found on the Department of Housing and Public Works website:
+Applications to Council for Permit work use the Queensland state government Plumbing and Drainage Act 2018 forms, found on the Department of Housing and Public Works website:

-- Use this form to apply for council to come and assess your plumbing and drainage work
+- Use this form to apply to Council before commencing Permit work

 Form 7 - Notification of responsible person